KJGulane/KJGulane.github.io/README.md

 # KJGulane.github.io

-Welcome to my first Coding experience
+Welcome to My Coding Journey

-This Page is where I store my Codes, Projects etc._
+This Page is where I store my Projects etc._